alessandrobologna/docker-pagespeed/README.md

 - [docker-compose](https://docs.docker.com/compose/install/)
 - optionally, the [eb cli](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/eb-cli3-install.html) for deploying to Elastic Beanstalk

 Please see the [documentation](https://docs.docker.com/machine/get-started/) on the Docker site on how to create a local development machine.
-Once you have created one, let's say it's called devlocal, run `eval(docker-machine env devlocal)`.
+Once you have created one, let's say it's called devlocal, run `eval "$(docker-machine env devlocal)"`.
 This will configure you terminal session to point to the docker daemon running on your local machine.

 Then, you need to have a configuration created in the `configs/local` directory.
 There are a lof of examples in [here](configs/local), so just take one and rename/change it for your needs.
 If your configuration is called `myslowsite` then just run: